IRL2/nanover-server-py/paper/paper.md

 We would like to thank all previous contributors to NanoVer: a full list of contributors can be found [here](https://github.com/IRL2/nanover-server-py/blob/main/CONTRIBUTORS.md).

-We would also like to thank the developers of the Python packages used by NanoVer Server, and the Python community as a whole for providing a great ecosystem that facilitates development of free and open source scientific software.
+Finally, we would like to thank the developers of the Python packages used by NanoVer Server, and the Python community as a whole for providing a great ecosystem that facilitates development of free and open source scientific software.

 # References